 Lift yourself up, however that looks!
 Leave positive feedback and love notes to yourself around your home, office, car, or any other space where you spend a lot of time.
 We’ll get you started: I am beautiful, I am confident, I am successful, I am worthy!
 (Because you are).
 Before long, these affirmations will not feel foreign to you – and you will start to feel it and believe it!
 Practicing these bits of self-love is an important part of self-care that breaks down the negative emotions

 7. Start meditating, using positive affirmations

-Meditation or positive affirmations are other great ways of raising low self-esteem.
+Ditch the negative self-talk and start meditation or positive affirmations to raise low self-esteem.
 There are a lot of free apps that you can choose from, such as ThinkUp and Shine.
 Meditation helps you clear your mind and focus on the present, being mindful of who you are, how you feel, and your body’s state – which can help you connect with who you authentically are.
 And don’t forget to reflect on your strengths!

 8. Notice, and try to limit, when you are comparing yourself to others

 When you are comparing yourself to others, how does that make you feel?
 Consider why what someone else is doing/saying/wearing matters to you so much.
 A concrete way to minimize this is to reduce exposure to social media (goodbye, Instagram!).
 People with higher self-esteem don’t need the validation of others to feel worthy.